hieuVuu/hieuVuu/README.md

 - 👋 Hi, I’m @hieuVuu
 - 👀 I’m interested in web development
-- 🌱 I’m currently working with ReactJS, VueJS, AngularJS, NextJs, NodeJs
+-  I’m currently working in software development, web development with ReactJS, VueJS, AngularJS, NextJs, NodeJs, mobile development with flutter
-- 💞️ I’m looking to collaborate on Web development
+- 💞️ I’m looking to collaborate on Software development
 - 📫 How to reach me vuchihieuu112@gmail.com

 <!---